gahlautabhinav1379/first-demo/README.md

 # first-git
-this is my irst git repository
+This is my first git repository
+Author-Abhinav gahlaut